svartika/MarvelApp/README.md

         }
     }

 Now that I am able to get a hold of the list item's image view in the list fragment, I can start transition when an item on a list is clicked.
-The imageview is marked as the shared element during transition.
+This imageview is marked as the shared element during transition.
 This view in the listitem has the transition id set to it.
 This is passed as an extras argument in navigation.

     private void setEffect(Effect effect) {
         if (effect instanceof AbsCharactersListPageController.ClickEffect) {